LEADING OFF: M's test streak vs Astros, Soto rejoins Nats - KTVZ

 By The Associated Press

-Julio Rodríguez and the Mariners can match a franchise record with their 15th consecutive win as they open a home series against AL West-leading Houston.
+Breakout rookie Julio Rodríguez and the Mariners can match a franchise record with their 15th consecutive win as they open a home series against AL West-leading Houston.
 Seattle went into the All-Star break a victory shy of matching the 2001 club for the franchise’s best run.
 They haven’t lost since July 1, and Rodríguez leads the team with 13 RBIs during the streak.
-Just about the only downside to Seattle’s surge is that Houston was 10-5 over that same period prior to the break.
+Just about the only downside to Seattle’s surge is that Houston is 12-5 over that same period, keeping the Mariners 11 games back in the division race.
 All-Star Home Run Derby champion and trade deadline target Juan Soto rejoins his Nationals teammates to begin a series in Arizona.